Brahmanand S. Siingh: Career

 Brahmanand began writing about art and cinema in the 1980s, publishing articles in publications like The Telegraph, Statesman, Times of India, The Hindu, Indian Express, and The Independent.
 He also published online work during the dotcom boom.
 Brahmanand has published over 3,000 articles and features, essays, poems and short stories, as well as three biographical books, Strings Of Eternity, Diamonds & Rust and Lightness Of Being.

 He began making films in the late 1990s, mainly producing biographical documentaries and independent films.
 He is most well known for his experiential biopics on figures like RD Burman and Jagjit Singh (Pancham Unmixed & Kaagaz Ki Kashti).
+"Strings of Eternity" and "Diamonds and Rust", co-authored with Gaurav Sharma, provide insights into the life, music and personality of maestro RD Burman.

+Pancham Unmixed is a rare biographical documentary to have premiered at IFFLA, Los Angeles to a full house.
+The film also featured on Netflix and is currently streaming on iTunes.
+Pancham Unmixed was screened by PVR Cinemas on 24-25 Mar, 2018 in screens across the country.
+It also saw a rare telecast on National Geographic on 26 Dec, 2021.
+Kaagaz ki Kashti featured on Amazon Prime and travelled to various international film festivals.

 He has also won the REX-Karmaveer-Chakra Awards, in partnership with the United Nations, for transforming lives through social impact projects and ideas of hope.
 Siingh's latest feature project, Jhalki, a feature film that attempts to create public awareness of child trafficking and child labor.

 He has also sat on the jury of various international film festivals and award platforms, and conducts filmmaking and scriptwriting workshops.